 - Licensed: Contractors need to be licensed by a state board or agency.
 A license is a signal that the contractor can perform legitimate, professional work in their field.
 Working with an unlicensed contractor is incredibly risky because without insurance backing up their work, you would be 100% liable for any legal issues that arise.

-- Bonded: When a contractor is bonded it means they’ve purchased a surety bond.
+- Bonded: When a general contractor is bonded it means they’ve purchased a surety bond.
 Surety bonds are similar to traditional insurance policies, but not quite the same.
 Surety bonds help protect owners in case the contractor isn’t able to complete the project.
 For example, if a contractor abandons the project, the surety company will replace them with a new contractor.

 - Insured: An insured contractor should have general liability insurance, which protects subcontractors in the case of injury and the client in case of faulty work.

-Selecting a cheap contractor who won’t provide proof of their licensure and insurance is a guaranteed way to set your project up for a messy legal battle.
+Selecting a cheap multi-family general contractor who won’t provide proof of their licensure and insurance is a guaranteed way to set your project up for a messy legal battle.
 If a contractor deflects and avoids showing their licensure, respectfully end the conversation and move on to a different prospect.

 7) Take Note of How They Communicate